 When it comes to graphics, it looks very dated by today‘s standards, but you have to remember this game came way back in 2006.
 However, you can improve your experience by installing various graphics mods available on Mod DB and Nexus Mods.

 The questing structure here is a bit different.
-Unlike Skyrim where the world seems to revolve around you, everything here goes on in a normal fashion, even if you don't partake in its main and side quests.
+Unlike Skyrim, where the world seems to revolve around you, everything in Kingdome Come: Deliverance goes on in a normal fashion, even if you don't partake in its main and side quests.
 For instance, if you’re doing a quest and you decide to wander off, the quest will go on without you.
 And depending on the circumstances, it might fail and you may never get to complete it again.
-Stay alert and pay attention to every little drop of detail.
+Stay alert and pay attention to every little detail.

-Deilervance has a steep learning curve.
-You’ll be spending the first few hours in figuring out its mechanics.
+You’ll be spending the first few hours figuring out the controls.
 It can be frustrating at times, but don't let these minute niggles keep you from playing one of the most underrated games of 2018.

 4. Red Dead Redemption 2

-Before Red Dead Redemption 2, I didn’t think it was possible to topple Witcher 3 - the undisputed king of the RPG genre.
+Before Red Dead Redemption 2, I didn’t think it was possible to topple The Witcher 3—the undisputed king of the RPG genre.
 RDR 2, however, made me change my opinion.